molevol-ub/galeon/README.md

    - *GFF3* file name: GR_fam.gff3
    - *BED1* file name: GR_fam.bed1
    - *BED2* file name: GR_fam.bed2

+All the input coordinate files MUST be provided in the same file format.

 #### 2.1.1.
 GFF3 format
 - 9 tab separated columns.
 Only five of them will be used: `scaffold`, `feature` `start`, `end` and `attribute`.